aguamar/thoughts/docs/20-projects.md

 displaying and automatically augmenting commit messages with branch-specific state strings.

+[TAME][] is The Adaptive Metalanguage, a programming language and system of tools designed to aid in the development, understanding, and maintenance of systems performing numerous calculations on a complex graph of dependencies, conditions, and a large number of inputs.
+This project is developed for my employer.

 [hoxsl][] (pronounced like "voxel") is a library for XSLT 2.0, written in pure XSLT, that introduces various types of higher-order logic, including higher-order functions; functional abstractions for common operations; and